 During the lease term in Northern Virginia

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Northern Virginia, the renter must allow us to come into the rental.
-Some good reasons to enter rental home are to:
+If Nesbitt Realty has a good reason to enter a rental property in Northern Virginia, the renter must allow us to access the rental home.
+Some solid reasons to come into rental are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
 However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Northern Virginia.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to harass renters in Northern Virginia.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference